-Service Fee Revenue.
-The increase in service fee revenue for the year ended December 31, 2010 was primarily due to the growth in existing clients as well as new client relationships that were added during 2009 and 2010, including incremental project work, partially offset by the non-renewal of certain service contract relationships, including the non-renewal of a U.S. government agency client relationship, which ended in early 2009.
+Service fee revenue.
+The increase in service fee revenue for the year ended December 31, 2012 as compared to the prior year was primarily due to increased service fees from both existing client relationships and new client relationships that began in 2012, partially offset by the impact of terminated clients.
 The change in service fee revenue, excluding pass-through revenue, is shown below (\$ millions):

-Year ended December 31, 2009 \$ 58.6
+Year ended December 31, 2011 \$ 95.4

-New service contract relationships 10.3
+New service contract relationships 4.0

-Change in existing client service fees including clients implemented during 2009 10.1
+Change in existing client service fees, including clients implemented during 2011 22.8

-Terminated clients not included in 2010 revenue (8.4)
+Terminated clients not included in 2012 revenue (1.8)

-Year ended December 31, 2010 \$ 70.6
+Year ended December 31, 2012 \$120.4